serverlessworkflow/specification/specification.md

 Workflow definitions can describe how/when workflow instances should be created via the workflow state [start definition](#Start-Definition).
 For example, instance creation can be defined for some set of data, but other ways are also possible;
 you can enforce instance creations upon arrival of certain events with a starting [EventState](#Event-State), as well on a defined [schedule](#Start-Definition).

-Workflow instance termination is also explicitly decribed within the workflow definition.
+Workflow instance termination is also explicitly decribed in the workflow definition.
 By default they should be terminated once there are no active workflow paths (all active paths reach a state containing the default [end definition](#End-Definition)).
 Other ways, such as using the `terminate` property of the [end definition](#End-Definition) to terminate instance execution, or defining an [execution timeout](#ExecTimeout-Definition) are also possible.

+This default behavior can be changed by setting the `adhoc` property of the states [start definition](#Start-Definition) to `true`.
+In this case the only way to terminate a workflow instance is for its control flow to explicitly end with a "terminate" [end definition](#End-Definition), or if the defined [`execTimeout`](#ExecTimeout-Definition) time is reached.

 ### Workflow Model

 The Serverless Workflow language is composed of: